tmlr-group/landscape-of-thoughts/README.md

 - `sample`: This option generates reasoning traces from the language model.
 - `calculate`: This option computes distance matrices between reasoning states.
 - `plot`: This option creates visualizations of the reasoning landscape.
-- `all`: This option executes the complete pipeline sequentially, encompassing all previous tasks.
+- `all`: This option executes the complete all three tasks.

+The following example demonstrates how to use the API to perform each step of the analysis pipeline individually.

+1. `sample` generates 10 reasoning traces for the first 5 examples of the `AQUA` dataset using the `meta-llama/Meta-Llama-3-8B-Instruct` model and the CoT method.
+2. `calculate` computes the distance matrices for these traces.
+3. `plot` generates the landscape visualization from the processed data.

 ```python
 from lot import sample, calculate, plot